Die Hard 2: Plot

 Esperanza's plane lands and McClane wounds Esperanza before Stuart and his men arrive.
-They blow up the plane and take Esperanza to the church, but McClane survives.
+They blow up the plane and take Esperanza to the church.
 A Blue Light team arrives, led by Major Grant, of whom Stuart is a protégé.
 Grant's men and McClane attack the church.

 McClane kills one of Stuart's men and gives chase with his gun, but the mercenaries escape on snowmobiles.
 McClane follows but his vehicle is destroyed by gunfire.
-Confused as to how he failed to wound anyone, McClane realizes the gun was filled with blanks, meaning the earlier firefight was staged and Grant's team are secretly working with Stuart.
+McClane realizes the gun was filled with blanks; the earlier firefight was staged and Grant's team is working with Stuart.
+Grant, Stuart, their men and Esperanza rendezvous at an airport hangar, where a Boeing 747 is waiting for them.

-Grant, Stuart, their men, and Esperanza all rendezvous at an airport hangar, where a Boeing 747 that they demanded is waiting for them.
-On Holly's flight, arrogant reporter Richard Thornburg becomes suspicious as to why the plane has not landed.
+On Holly's flight, reporter Richard Thornburg becomes suspicious as to why the plane has not landed.
 He taps into the cockpit communications and records a transmission from Barnes to all the circling airplanes describing the situation.
-From the airplane's lavatory, Richard broadcasts the recording live on television, leading to a panic in the airport terminal which prevents McClane and Lorenzo from getting to the 747.
+From the airplane's lavatory, Richard broadcasts the recording, leading to a panic in the airport terminal which prevents McClane and Lorenzo from getting to the 747.
 Holly subdues Thornburg with a fellow passenger's taser.

 McClane asks reporter Samantha Coleman's crew to fly him via helicopter to intercept the 747.
 McClane jumps onto the wing and uses his coat to jam the aileron, preventing the plane from taking off.
-During a fistfight, McClane kicks Grant into a jet engine.
+During a melee, McClane kicks Grant into a jet engine.
 While fighting Stuart, McClane opens a fuel valve in the engine pylon just as Stuart kicks him off the wing.
-McClane uses a cigarette lighter to ignite the fuel trail, causing the plane to blow up and killing everyone on board.
-The fire trail also serves as a landing guide for all airborne aircraft, including Holly's, to land safely.
+McClane uses a cigarette lighter to ignite the fuel trail, causing the plane to explode and killing everyone on board.
+The fire trail serves as a landing guide for the circling aircraft to land safely.

-After McClane and Holly are reunited, Marvin picks them up in his airport cart and drives them away.
+McClane and Holly are reunited.
+Marvin picks them up in his airport cart just as Lorenzo turns up asking if McClane got a parking ticket outside his airport.
+Lorenzo rips up the ticket and says "What the hell, it's Christmas!"
+Marvin drives McClane and Holly away.

 Cast

-Additional cast members include Colonel Stuart's hitmen: Don Harvey as Garber, John Costelloe as Sergeant Oswald Cochrane, Vondie Curtis-Hall as Miller, John Leguizamo as Burke, Robert Patrick as O'Reilly, Tom Verica as Kahn, Tony Ganios as Baker, Michael Cunningham as Sheldon, Peter Nelson as Thompson, Ken Baldwin as Mulkey, and Mark Boone Junior as Shockley.
+Additional cast members include Colonel Stuart's hitmen: Don Harvey as Garber, John Costelloe as Sergeant Oswald Cochrane, Vondie Curtis-Hall as Miller, John Leguizamo as Burke, Robert Patrick as O'Reilly, Tom Verica as Kahn, Tony Ganios as Baker, Michael Cunningham as Sheldon, Peter Nelson as Thompson, Ken Baldwin as Mulkey and Mark Boone Junior as Shockley.
 Patrick O'Neal appears as Telford, Major Grant's radio operator.